railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Master_data.rst

 ------------------------

 Bills of Materials are documents that describe the list of raw materials used to make a finished product.
-To illustrate the concept of specification, you will work on a Assemble PC where the manufacturing plan is given by the figure :ref:`fig-mrparm2`.
+To illustrate the concept of specification, you will work on a shelf (or cabinet) where the manufacturing plan is given by the figure :ref:`fig-mrparm2`.

 .. _fig-mrparm2: